Skip to Primary Menu Skip to Utility Menu Skip to Main Content Skip to Footer

 Black Hat Hackers:

-• Have malicious intentions like stealing sensitive data, causing damage or disruption, financial gain through fraud or extortion, etc.
+• Have malicious intentions like stealing sensitive data, causing damage or disruption, or financial gain through fraud.

 • Exploit vulnerabilities they discover without authorization or consent from system owners.

-• Often involved in cybercrime activities such as identity thefts, DDoS attacks, spreading malware/viruses/ ransomware attacks.
+• Often involved in cybercrime activities such as identity thefts, DDoS attacks, spreading malware, or ransomware attacks.

-• Gray hat hackers may discover vulnerabilities without consent but notify the relevant parties afterwards.
+• Grey hat hackers may discover vulnerabilities without consent but notify the relevant parties afterwards.

 Overall, the primary distinction lies in the intentions behind their actions – white hats work legally and ethically to enhance cybersecurity while black hats engage in illegal activities for personal benefit.